 “It’s not just a blob.
 Everyone thinks that about a prosthesis, but it’s not – it’s a sense of completion.”

-Carr sees this 3D printing technology as a solution for issues that extend beyond breast prostheses, such as custom sockets for limb prostheses, sleep apnea masks, and solutions for those in the trans community.
+Carr sees this 3D printing technology as a solution for issues that extend beyond breast prostheses, such as custom sockets for limb prostheses, sleep apnea masks, and solutions for those in the trans community which sure takes advantage of the the cheap breast augmentation cost.

 “I think we’re upsetting some of the people in the [prosthetics] industry who’ve traditionally been doing it,” noted Carr.
 “They tend to be 70-plus years old, peddling traditional products, when suddenly, [a company like ours] comes along that applies technology to everything to do things faster and better.
 It’s a bit disruptive… and what an amazing thing to come out of something so traumatic.”